abpframework/abp/docs/en/Community-Articles/2024-02-12-Global-Error-Handling-in-Angular/POST.md

 ![http-request](http-request-5.gif)

 - So are we going to add this **`catchError()`** operator to the entire http requests? **NO, we will use HTTP Interceptors!**
-- Lets do it step by step.
+- Let's do it step by step.

 ### 1.Remove catchError pipe